 Operating environment and the risks related to it

-The general government finances in Finland will probably continue to show a deficit until the end of the decade.
-The ageing population, the decreasing the birth rate, and the high level of structural unemployment cause pressures for indebtedness to persist in the long term.
-Other major risks to the Finnish economy continue to include the level of state guarantees and liabilities, and the significant interest risk related to the central government debt.
-The management of these risks will depend on the success of the significant structural societal reforms to be launched during the government term.
+Finland’s public finances are forecast to show a deficit for a long time.
+The ageing population, the low birth rate, and employment mismatch problems cause pressures for the debt level to increase in the longer term.
+Other major risks to Finland’s general government finances continue to include the high level of state guarantees and other contingent liabilities, and the significant interest rate risk related to the rapidly grown government debt.

 Spending calculation of the operating and financial plan, OFP calculation, and human resource framework

-The spending calculation for 2020–2024 (Appendix 1) assesses the total value of the annual budget proposals per year.
-The calculation indicates how much of the budget proposal is allocated to salaries, office rents, and other operating expenses.
-The operating and financial plan (OFP) calculation (Appendix 2) also indicates VAT expenses and changes in expenditure in 2020–2024.
-Human resources are allocated by function in compliance with the 2020–2024 human resource framework (Appendix 3).
+The spending calculation for 2022–2026 assesses the total level of budget proposals per year.
+The calculation shows the breakdown of the appropriations in the budget proposals into salaries, office rents, and other operating expenses.
+The operating and financial plan (OFP) calculation also indicates the VAT expenses and changes in expenditure in 2022–2025(26).
+Human resources are allocated by function in compliance with the 2022–2026 human resource framework.
 The human resource framework indicates the expected trends in salary expenses and person-years during the planning period.